Alice D'Amato: 2024

 D'Amato competed at the 2024 European Championships alongside Manila Esposito, Asia D'Amato, Angela Andreoli, and Elisa Iorio.
 On the first day of competition, D'Amato won silver in the all-around competition behind compatriot Esposito.
 During event finals, she earned her second consecutive uneven bars title and finished fifth on balance beam.
 On the final day of competition, the team final, D'Amato contributed scores on vault, uneven bars, and balance beam, helping Italy win their third European team title.

-In July, D'Amato competed at the Italian Championships where she won her second consecutive national all-around title.
+In July, D'Amato competed at the Italian Championships, where she won her second consecutive national all-around title.
 At the conclusion of the competition, she was named to the team to represent Italy at the 2024 Summer Olympics alongside Esposito, Andreoli, Iorio, and Giorgia Villa.

 At the 2024 Olympic Games D'Amato helped Italy qualify to the team final in second place.
-Individually, she qualified to the all-around, uneven bars, balance beam, and floor exercise event finals; in qualifying to four individual finals, D'Amato tied Simone Biles and Rebeca Andrade as the gymnast who qualified to the most individual finals.
-During the team final, D'Amato contributed scores on all four events towards Italy's second place finish, tying Italy's highest Olympic team placement.
+Individually, she qualified for the all-around, uneven bars, balance beam, and floor exercise event finals; in qualifying to four individual finals, D'Amato tied Simone Biles and Rebeca Andrade as the gymnast who qualified to the most individual finals.
+During the team final, D'Amato contributed scores on all four events towards Italy's second-place finish, tying Italy's highest Olympic team placement.
 The last time the Italian women won an Olympic team medal was 96 years prior at the 1928 Olympic Games.
 D'Amato finished fourth in the all-around final, just 0.132 points behind bronze medallist Sunisa Lee.
 In finishing fourth, D'Amato became the highest placing Italian gymnast in an Olympic all-around final, surpassing Vanessa Ferrari who finished eighth in 2012.

-On the second day of individual apparatus event finals D'Amato finished fifth on uneven bars.
-On the final day of competition D'Amato won gold on the balance beam with a score of 14.366 points.
+On the second day of individual apparatus event finals, D'Amato finished fifth on uneven bars.
+On the final day of competition, D'Amato won gold on the balance beam with a score of 14.366 points.
 By winning this gold medal D'Amato became the first Italian female artistic gymnast to become an Olympic champion.
 D'Amato ended the competition placing sixth on floor exercise.

 In December D'Amato was awarded her second consecutive Oscar of Brescia Sport alongside the other four Olympic gold medalists from Brescia – Anna Danesi, Giovanni De Gennaro, Federico Bicelli, and Alice Bellandi.

-2025
+2025–2026

 D'Amato returned to competition at the 2025 City of Jesolo Trophy where she helped Italy win gold as a team.
-Individually she won bronze on balance beam.
+Individually, she won bronze on balance beam.
 She was selected for the team to compete at the 2025 European Championships alongside Manila Esposito, Giulia Perotti, Emma Fioravanti, and Sofia Tonelli.
 While there D'Amato helped Italy win gold as a team.
+D'Amato ended the year competing at the Italian National Championships where she won silver in the all-around behind Perotti.

+In early 2026, D'Amato underwent shoulder surgery.